atomist-skills/github-secret-scanner-skill/README.md

     If you have the **Slack** integration configured as well as a chat channel linked to your repository, you'll get the following message informing you about detected secrets.
-Using the menus you can add a detected secret to the whitelist or ignore an entire file.
+Using the menus you can add a detected secret to the exceptions or ignore an entire file.

     ![Slack notification](docs/images/slack-notification.png)